Our Archival Values

 - Building a website is an intellectual act.

 - Websites are built to die.
 But data organised and presented by that website must be produced in such a way that it is ready for long-term digital preservation.
-What we are doing in response: making our project documentation available on GitHub.
+What we are doing in response: making our project documentation available on GitHub and have organised for the UK Web Archive to make regular captures of the site.

 - Adler, Melissa.
 ‘Classification Along the Color Line: Excavating Racism in the Stacks’.
 Journal of Critical Library and Information Studies (2017).